NoharOSP/Perfect_Works_Build/README.md

 #### Story changes:

-- Liquid Sky is referred to by Jessie and Sigurd in the gun room and by Maison after Shakhan.
+- Liquid Sky is referred to by Jessie and Sigurd in the gunroom and by Maison after Shakhan.
 - The names of the Gazel Ministry are referenced by Karellen in their final scene.

 #### Chapter names: